Children, Youth and Families

 Partners for After School Success (PASS)

-Partners for After School Success is currently accepting applications for full-time, 1700-hour slots for the - term of service.
+Partners for After School Success is currently accepting applications for part-time positions starting in !
 Make a difference!
 Apply today!

 AmeriCorps—The big picture!